AndjelaCickovic/eshop-app/README.md

 ### SCSS Variables

-- [**variables.scss**](../eshop-app/src/styles/variables.scss): This file defines SCSS variables that are available at the root level.
-These variables can be used in other SCSS module files to ensure consistent styling.
+- [**variables.scss**](../eshop-app/src/styles/variables.scss): This file defines CSS variables that are available at the root level.
+These variables can be used in other CSS module files (_\*.module.scss_) to ensure consistent styling.
   TypeScript Variables:

 - [**variables.ts**](../eshop-app/src/styles/variables.ts) : This file defines variables in TypeScript that should be reused for setting themes for Material-UI components.
 By keeping theme-related variables here, we can ensure consistency between SCSS styles and Material-UI components.